I’m a big advocate of keeping it simple while camping, but if you’ve never gone before it’s still hard to know where to start out.

 Hot dogs and Spaghetti-O’s are my go-to for dinner, but if you have room in the cooler and want to bring snacks to make things a bit healthier, have at it.
 I stick to finger foods so I don’t have to worry about utensils – my favorites are carrots and hummus, grapes, pretzels, or chips.

 I’m also a big advocate of desserts.
 While you can keep it super simple with some cookies from the store, it’s not really camping if you don’t at least try to make smores.
 They’re impossible to screw up, and all you need is graham crackers, chocolate, marshmallows and a stick.
-If you want to get crazy and invest about $5 in a skewer from Wally World you can contain the stickiness (download a list of what to pack for your first camping trip).
+If you want to get crazy and invest about $5 in a skewer from Wally World you can contain the stickiness (what to pack for your first camping trip).

 On my first-ever camping trip, Billy and I had smores and beer for breakfast before heading to the diner at Shenandoah National Park.
-Since then we’ve graduated to dropping the morning smores and heading for the closest restaurant (this actually worked out really well at Lake George) for brunch on our way home.
+Since then we’ve graduated to dropping the morning smores and heading for the closest restaurant for brunch on our way home.

 Last summer, I went on my first ladies camping trip and my eyes were opened to the wonderful world of a campfire breakfast.
-We still kept it simple, and being able to wake up slowly and enjoy some coffee in a camp chair over girl talk (or talk for whatever gender you identify with) is something I’d recommend for any outdoor beginner.
-But that doesn’t mean you have to pull out all the stops for something complicated.
+We still kept it simple, but being able to wake up slowly and enjoy some coffee in a camp chair over girl talk (or talk for whatever gender you identify with) is something I’d recommend for any outdoor beginner.

 I cook them ahead of time, wrap them in foil, and pop them in the freezer so I can take out as many as I need whenever I go camping.
 This solves the issue of “it’s Tuesday and I have time to do this now, but I’m not going camping until Saturday night.”
 They’ll thaw a bit in your cooler once packed for your trip, and will only take a few minutes to heat up over the campfire.
 There are tons of online recipes for breakfast burritos, but they’re not rocket science to make.
 You’ll need: